0xReki/0xreki.github.io/_posts/2021/2021-07-12-3rd-light-doman-open.md

 Having more slots just helps a lot with not playing the same people each time.

 All games will be played in Final Fantasy XIV Online as friendly matches “Full Game Four-player Mahjong (Kuitan Enabled)” on Data Centre Light.
-Don't be confused, what Doman Mahjong considers a “Full Game” is just a Hanchan, it's *not* an Iichan.
+Don't be confused, what Doman Mahjong considers a “Full Game” is just a hanchan, it's *not* an iichan.
 After the game, since FFXIV doesn't have logs and spectator mode (yet!
 Yoshi-P, please add one for us!) the result should be screenshotted and sent to the organizer.

 ## Rules

+I want everyone to have a good time, so please show good sportsmanship.
+In case of bad conduct, I will take the liberty to disqualify any offending players.
+Should any problems arise, even during the tournament, please don't hesitate to contact me.

+### Riichi Rules

 Most of these are the result of playing in Final Fantasy XIV Online.

 - three red fives (aka ari)
 - players **start on 25,000 points** and return 25,000
-- placement bonus is +15/+5/-5/-15
+- placement bonuses are +15/+5/-5/-15
 - hanchan **ends** if a player falls **below zero points** (tobi)
 - South 4 Round also ends when dealership doesn't pass (agariyame)
 - open tanyao is allowed (kuitan ari)